mrvladplotnikov/static-site-demo/content/en/privacy-policy.md

 ## Age Limitations

 We do not collect Personal Data from children under 16 without prior parental consent deliberately.
 If We learn that We have collected Personal Information from a child under the age of 16 without prior parental consent, We will remove such Personal Data from Our database as soon as possible.
-If You know that We may have received Personal Data from a minor child, please contact Us at {{<site_email>}}.
+If You know that We may have received Personal Data from a minor child, please contact Us at [{{% site_email %}}](mailto:{{% site_email %}}).

 ## Change of Data Controller